JingOS-team/Calindori/README.md

 ## Features

-* Calendar is a touch friendly and beautiful calendar application.
+* Calindori is a touch friendly and beautiful calendar application.
 It offers:
 *
   * Monthly agenda
   * Multiple calendars
   * Event management